uktrade/stream-zip/docs/get-started.md

     print(zipped_chunk)
 ```

-This pattern of generators is typical for stream-unzip.
+This pattern of generators is typical for stream-zip.
 Depending on how the generators are defined, it allows avoiding loading all the bytes of member files into memory at once.

 ## Symbolic links